VIoTGPT: Learning to Schedule Vision Tools in LLMs towards Intelligent Video Internet of Things

-\textbf{LLMs and Tool learning.} Recently, large language models (LLMs)~\cite{zhao2023survey} have received widespread attention because of their impressive performance on complex natural language understanding tasks.
+Recently, large language models (LLMs) have received widespread attention because of their impressive performance on complex natural language understanding tasks~\cite{zhao2023survey}.
 LLMs are Transformer language models with billions of parameters trained on massive amounts of text data, which lead to some particularly interesting emergent behaviors including in-context learning~\cite{brown2020language}, instruction following~\cite{wei2022finetuned}, and step-by-step reasoning~\cite{wei2022chain}.
-Notable LLMs contains OpenAI's GPT-series~\cite{brown2020language} used in ChatGPT, PaLM of Google~\cite{chowdhery2022palm}, LLaMa of Meta~\cite{touvron2023llama,touvron2023llama2}, Vicuna~\cite{vicuna2023}, ChatGLM~\cite{du2022glm}, \emph{etc}.
-Despite the deficiencies such as limited corpora knowledge and unsatisfied numerical computation ability~\cite{zhao2023survey}, recent research has unveiled the potential of LLMs in mastering tools~\cite{qin_tool_2023,schick2023toolformer,shen2023hugginggpt,gupta2023visual,suris2023vipergpt,yang2023mm,wu2023visual,yang2023gpt4tools}, enabling them to acquire domain-specific expertise and external knowledge.
+Notable LLMs contains OpenAI's GPT-series~\cite{brown2020language} used in ChatGPT, PaLM of Google~\cite{chowdhery2022palm}, LLaMa of Meta~\cite{touvron2023llama,touvron2023llama2}, Vicuna~\cite{vicuna2023}, ChatGLM~\cite{du2022glm}, \etc.